Credit is something many of us take for granted.

 A letter and a number make up a credit rating.
 For example, you might have a credit rating of R1 on your credit card, indicating that you’ve paid your credit card on time throughout its history.
 Bravo!

-The letter in your credit rating stands for credit type you’re using.
+The letter in your credit rating stands for the credit type you’re using.

 - “I” stands for “Installment” credit: When you borrow money for a specific time period and you regularly pay it back in fixed amounts until the loan is fully repaid.
 An example of installment credit is a car loan.